Barracuda (Marvel Comics): Fictional character biography

-Barracuda was born to an African-American father and Biracial mother of Black, French and Irish descent in Boynton Beach, Florida and grew up in Boca Raton, as the eldest of two brothers and a sister.
-His father served in the 827th Tank Destroyer Battalion during World War II.
-An abusive alcoholic, his father burned Barracuda's hand on a grill while telling him to be "hard as the world itself" the night before abandoning his family.

-Barracuda cared for his brother and sister for some time.
-His brother died and his sister became a sex worker and drug addict.
+Barracuda was born to an African-American father and biracial mother of black, French and Irish descent in Boynton Beach, Florida, and grew up in Boca Raton as the eldest sibling to a brother and a sister.
+His father, an abusive alcoholic, abandoned his family, leaving Barracuda to care for his siblings.
+At some point, his brother died and his sister became a sex worker and drug addict.

-He got into a fight in elementary school where he shoved his thumbs into a classmate's eyes.
-After castrating a would-be attacker while in a youth detention center, Barracuda was recruited by the U.S. Army.
+After castrating a would-be attacker while in a youth detention center, Barracuda enlisted in the U.S. Army in 1975.
 As a Green Beret, Barracuda's A-team helped the CIA install Leopoldo Luna, a South American dictator in the 1980s.
 He was also responsible for drug-running in Nicaragua to fund the Contras and committed atrocities against local villages to ensure no resistance; when Colonel Nick Fury investigated, Barracuda humiliated him by making it clear that the CIA and Congress would bury any report, as it implicated too many people.
 The team went AWOL in Central America after that, though Fury was able to find and attack him five years later.
-According to his recollection, in another mission in Africa he engaged in cannibalism to prove his masculinity.

-After leaving the military, he became a feared gangster.
-At one point he was arrested at the site of a gangland massacre.
-He had been snorting lines of cocaine off a severed head.
-He spent time in jail afterward where he struck a profitable partnership with Harry Ebbing, a corrupt and violent CEO.
+After leaving the military, Barracuda became a feared gangster.